 Parents/guardians are requested to make arrangements in advance for taking care of their children when schools are closed for emergency reasons.
-The plans should include arrangements for school closings, delayed openings and early dismissals.
+The plans should include arrangements for school closings, delayed openings, and early dismissals.

-FCS closings will be announced on the local and metro media outlets, the school system website, www.forsyth.k12.ga.us, social media (www.forsyth.k12.ga.us, social media (www.forsyth.k12.ga.us, social media (www.forsyth.k12.ga.us, social media (www.forsyth.k12.ga.us, social media on the automated voice service at (770) 887-2461.
+FCS closings will be announced on the local and metro media outlets, the school system website, www.forsyth.k12.ga.us, FCS social media accounts, and on the automated voice service at (770) 887-2461.
 Subscribers to Parent Portal and FCS enewsletters will also receive an email notifying them on closings or delays.
 Please note that you should verify the information by checking two sources, especially when relying on social media for information.
 Fake social media accounts with school and/or the district names and logos violate copyright laws but unfortunately are common.
 FCS' official social media accounts have been in existence for many years and therefore have a long list of tweets and followers, while fake accounts have significantly less.

-- School Closing and Delayed Opening Information: School closings or delays will be announced as described above before 5:30 a.m.
+• School Closing and Delayed Opening Information: School closings or delays will be announced as described above before 5:30 a.m.
 If school opening is delayed, please follow the same routine/schedule as normal, but push back the start time by two hours.
-On delayed days, breakfast is not served, lunch will be served and school will dismiss at the regular time. - Early Dismissal Information: Early dismissals will be announced as described above.
+On delayed days, breakfast is not served, lunch will be served, and school will dismiss at the regular time.

+• Early Dismissal Information: Early dismissals will be announced as described above.
 In the event of inclement weather, notification will be as soon as the decision is made.
-In the event of a school crisis, parents/guardians will be notified after the safety and security of students is assured. - Online Learning for School Closures: In the event of a school closure, Forsyth County Schools will recover instructional time lost by utilizing asynchronous (not at the same time) online learning using itslearning.
-Each teacher will instruct students on where to find school closure activities in their itslearning course, and teachers will have lessons posted in itslearning no later than 9:00am on the day school is closed.
+In the event of a school crisis, parents/guardians will be notified after the safety and security of students is assured.

+• Online Learning for School Closures: In the event of a school closure, Forsyth County Schools will recover instructional time lost by utilizing asynchronous (not at the same time) online learning using Canvas.
+Each teacher will instruct students on where to find school closure activities in their Canvas course, and teachers will have lessons posted in Canvas no later than 9:00 a.m. on the day school is closed.
 Students should begin working on their lessons on the day school is closed when possible.
 If students have questions about their lessons, they may contact teachers during their posted office hours.
 Student work is due three school days upon returning to school.